rubiefawn/remedy/docs/core.md

 The frightened status represents overwhelming terror.

--  A frightened creature cannot willingly move closer to the source or cause of the status.
+-  A frightened creature cannot willingly move closer to the source or cause of the status effect.
 -  A frightened creature suffers threat on initiative rolls.

 ### Paralyzed